Becoming an IT Product Manager with Olivia V.

 By: Beau H., Content Manager

-In a continuation of our women in technology series, Olivia V., a Sr. Manager in IT Product Management, discusses her career journey at Schwab.
-Keep reading to learn about her experiences as a Latina in tech and her advice to other women who are looking to start their careers in the field.
+In a continuation of our technology series, Olivia V., a Sr. Manager in IT Product Management, discusses her career journey at Schwab.
+Keep reading to learn about her experiences in tech and her advice to people starting out in the field.

-It wasn’t until Olivia made the major career transition to technology product management that she felt a greater sense of representation.
-After bringing her talents and client-facing exposure over to the new role, she was happily surprised to find that her leaders were often women.
-For her, the experience was “very refreshing,” and further compelled her to continue chasing career advancement opportunities on the product team.
+It wasn’t until Olivia made the major career transition to Technology Product Management that she felt she found her true calling.
+After bringing her talents and client-facing exposure over to the new role, she was happily surprised to find more women in leadership roles - for her, that experience was “very refreshing,” and further compelled her to continue chasing career advancement on the product team.

 Olivia’s initial path didn’t lead directly into the tech sector.
-Instead, she began her career in Customer Service and Support (CS&S) and obtained licenses to work on the trade desk, where she focused most of her time on options trading.
+Instead, she began her career in Customer Service and Support (CS&S) and obtained her series 7 and series 63 licenses, which allowed her to work the trade desk and specialize in options trading.

 Then, in 2017, plans were made to relocate the trade desk to Westlake.
 This change presented Olivia with a unique opportunity - she found herself with about 18 months to consider her next move and decided to take a risk by embarking on a total career shift.
 “Being fond of Schwab, I began looking internally and came across an associate role in Product Management in the schwab.com/research domain.
 Given my background on the trade desk, moving into a digital space that still had a direct impact on clients intrigued me.”

 The product team turned out to be an excellent fit for Olivia.
-Her unique perspective as a former client-facing professional ensured that changes to the website were made with clients in mind.
-Any production issues were not just technical glitches; they were understood empathetically, from the client's point of view.
+Her experience in a client-facing role helped ensure that updates to the /research domain were made with client in mind.

-As the months passed, Olivia's career continued to progress within the ranks of Schwab.
-In 2021, she was approached for her current role as a Senior Manager in IT Product Management and readily accepted the promotion.
-“Transitioning to a tech role has been instrumental in my growth, starting from entry-level positions to my current senior manager role.
+As the months passed, Olivia's career continued to progress at Schwab.
+In 2021, she was promoted into her current role as a Senior Manager in IT Product Management, and readily accepted the position.
+“Transitioning to a tech role has been instrumental in my growth, starting from entry-level jobs to my current senior manager role.
 In all, my journey has been shaped by networking, inquisitiveness, openness to change, and the perseverance to continually learn and evolve.”

-For women looking to begin their career in tech or transition from another area of our firm, Olivia offers this advice: “For aspiring women joining the tech or finance sectors, especially within Schwab, I encourage you to expand your networks.
-Approach professionals for informational conversations, even seeking the chance to "ghost" or observe their roles.
-For example, I engaged with individuals interested in my background during a Latinas in Tech panel.
+For people looking to begin their career in tech or transition from another area of our firm, Olivia offers this advice: “For those aspiring to join the tech or finance sectors, especially within Schwab, I encourage you to expand your networks.
+Approach professionals for informational conversations, and for the chance to 'ghost' or observe their roles.
+For example, I engaged with individuals interested in my background during a panel.
 Initiating these conversations can spark thoughts about alternative roles you might not have initially considered.”

-Beyond the abundance of growth opportunities she’s encountered, Olivia has remained at Schwab because of the consistent appreciation her managers have shown and the genuine friendships she’s fortified.
+Beyond the abundance of growth opportunities she’s encountered, Olivia has remained at Schwab because of the consistent appreciation her managers have shown and the genuine friendships she’s built.
 She explains that “these connections extend beyond the realm of colleagues into personal relationships.
 Trips, bachelorette parties, and ongoing conversations with friends who were once colleagues have fortified my attachment to the company.
-Schwab's commitment to its employees resonates with me profoundly.”
+Schwab's commitment to its employees resonates with me.”

 She adds that the famous adage, “People don't quit companies; they quit bad managers,” holds true, and that she’s still here because, “to this day, I have not had a single bad manager at Schwab.”